veg/CAPHEINE/README.md

 ```

 > [!WARNING]
 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
-Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_; see [docs](https://nf-co.re/docs/usage/getting_started/configuration#custom-configuration-files).
+Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_.

-For more details and further functionality, please refer to the [usage documentation](docs/usage.md).
+For more details and further functionality, please refer to the [CAPHEINE usage documentation](docs/usage.md) and the [nf-core custom configuration documentation](https://nf-co.re/docs/usage/getting_started/configuration#custom-configuration-files).

 ## Testing the pipeline